 Of course if it’s hot out, I’ll have to shed those outer layers.
 And when I add my white and black elbow/forearm pads and knee/shin pads, I look pretty much like an Imperial Stormtrooper.
 Which, if it’s Halloween, is not a bad thing.

-Unlike my new full-face MIPS helmet which I’ve not yet worn, I wear my upper body armor nearly every time I go riding.
-I’m trying to either push my limits on speed, or I’m pushing my limits on obstacles.
+Unlike my new full-face MIPS helmet which I’ve not yet worn, I wear my upper body armor whenever I’m trying to either push my limits on speed, or I’m pushing my limits on obstacles.
 I’ve crashed hard with it on several times.
 I don’t actually know whether it has saved me on those crashes but I don’t really need to know.